Foster Children in North Carolina are Desperate for Help

 Ambassadors for Children

-We are proud to announce that Trent & Associates has become a regional affiliate of the #AgentsofChange movement, and we have been recognized as Ambassadors for this important cause.
+We are proud to announce that Trent & Associates has become a regional affiliate of the #AgentsofChange movement, and we have been recognized as Ambassadors for this vital cause.
 Our plan is to empower foster care children through a series of public and private initiatives intended to open up housing options, heighten child welfare protections, and provide homes for all the kids in North Carolina currently struggling through the foster care system.

 We’re going to need help from other concerned people in our community to make this happen.